Western Illinois University: Macomb Campus

 Web Tools and Search Bar

 Sexual Assault and Rape

 Rape and sexual assault are acts that affect every group of people, regardless of age, gender, sexual orientation, education level, income level, race, background or ethnicity.
-Many times people have been victims of rape or sexual assault are left with many unanswered questions.
+Many times people who have been victims of rape or sexual assault are left with many unanswered questions.
 The following information may help to answer some of those questions and also gives tips on how to avoid situations that may put you at risk of rape or sexual assault.

 What is sexual assault?

 Sexual assault and abuse is any type of sexual activity that you do not agree to, including inappropriate touching, vaginal, anal, or oral penetration, sexual intercourse that you say no to, rape, attempted rape, child molestation, exhibitionism (exposing oneself in public), incest, voyeurism (act of observing unsuspecting individuals, usually strangers, who may be naked or in the process of disrobing) and sexual harassment.
 Sexual assault can be verbal, visual, physical or anything that forces a person to join in unwanted sexual contact or attention.

 What is rape?